micado-scale/micado-scale.github.io/docs/adt/vms/oracle.md

-**Note** that OCI's Ubuntu VM images feature a number of strict ``iptables`` rules, which will restrict normal communnication between worker nodes and the MiCADO Master.
+**Note** that OCI's Ubuntu VM images feature a number of strict ``iptables`` rules, which will restrict normal communnication between worker nodes and the MiCADO Control Plane.
 To resolve this issue, it is important to include the VM contextualisation commands that can be seen in the example below.